Abstract

 We create histograms and empirical cumulative distribution function (ECDF) difference plots of the samples from each method.

-All of the possible latent field and hyperparamter names are given by pars
+All of the possible latent field and hyperparamter names are given by pars:

 pars <- names(tmb$fit$sample)